apache/trafficcontrol/traffic_monitor/tests/_integration/README.md

 ## Building

-From the `trafficcontrol` run `./pkg -v traffic_monitor_build` and copy the traffic_monitor rpm to the `traffic_monitor` directory.

-From the `trafficcontrol/traffic_monitor` directory run `build_tests.sh`
+From this directory, run `build_tests.sh`.
+This will build the Traffic Monitor RPM as well as run a docker build.

 ## Running

-From the `trafficcontrol/traffic_monitor` directory run:

-`sudo docker-compose -p tmi --project-directory . -f tests/_integration/docker-compose.yml run tmintegrationtest`
+From this directory, run `docker-compose run tmintegrationtest`